Priority seating and other features on board

 All buses, Tubes, trains and trams have clearly marked priority seats for anyone who needs them.
-If one isn't available, please ask if someone will give up a seat.
-If you are using a priority seat and you don't need it, please be ready to offer it to someone who does.
+If one isn't available, ask if someone will give up a seat.

-Most vehicles also have designated wheelchair spaces.
+Most vehicles have designated wheelchair spaces.
 Every bus has one and most train services have at least two, which you can find by looking for the wheelchair symbol on the outside of the carriage or using the level access boarding point.

 All taxis and an increasing number of minicabs are wheelchair accessible.
 To find out more, see step-free access and avoiding stairs.

-Some boats are able to accommodate wheelchairs.
-Please check with the operator before travelling.
+Some boats can accommodate wheelchairs.
+Check with the operator before travelling.
 Some river services can make extra space available for groups of wheelchair users travelling together, if they are informed in advance.

 All wheelchair spaces are at least large enough for a 'reference' wheelchair of 700mm x 1200mm.

 Audible and visible information is provided extensively across our network.

 All buses are able to kneel to reduce the step-up.
 Drivers are expected to pull in close to the kerb.
-If you need low-floor access and the driver has not already knelt the vehicle, please ask.
+If you need low-floor access and the driver has not already knelt the vehicle, just ask.

 While there is a step and gap onto most Tube and Overground trains, we are introducing more low-floor trains, including on the Metropolitan, Hammersmith & City, Circle and District lines.

-The vast majority of taxis have an intermediate step and a seat that swivels out to make it easier to get in.
-Please ask the driver if you would like to use either of these.
+Most taxis have an intermediate step and a seat that swivels out to make it easier to get in.
+Ask the driver if you want to use either of these.

-Passenger alarms on trains can be used to contact the driver and are found next to doors and wheelchair spaces.
+Passenger alarms on trains can be used to contact the driver in an emergency.
+They are found next to doors and wheelchair spaces.

 Help points are available on most platforms and in all ticket halls.
-They can be used to contact staff in an emergency, to request assistance or ask for information.
+They can be used to contact staff in an emergency, or to ask for help or information.

-If you feel unsafe or experience any incidents of crime (including hate crime) or antisocial behaviour please talk to our staff or the police.
+If you feel unsafe or experience any incidents of crime (including hate crime) or antisocial behavior talk to our staff or the police.